gamechanger/monufacture/README.md

 ### `sequence(fn)`

-Defines a sequential value for a factory attribute.
+Defines a sequential value for a document attribute.
 On each successive invocation of this helper (i.e. when a new instance of a document is created by the enclosing factory) the given function is passed a sequentially incrementing number which should be used to return a dynamic value to be used on the model instance.

 #### Arguments